 - Vinyl Composition Tiles: These tiles are scratch resistant, water resistant, and built for high traffic areas.
-These tiles require no maintenance, and are becoming a choice for homeowners.
+These tiles require no maintenance and are becoming a choice for homeowners.
 Various expensive inlay patterns can be experimented over the vinyl composite tiles using waterjet machine.
 This allows users to enjoy the benefits of expensive patterns of hardwood, oak, and ceramic tiles at low costs.

-- Slate Tiles: These tiles are perfect for any room in the home, and can improve aesthetics of any place.
+- Slate Tiles: These tiles are perfect for any room in the home, and can improve the aesthetics of any place.

 - Carpets: These flooring materials have been around for a long time.
 Earlier people were only aware of plain bright carpets.
 Thanks to waterjet cutting, today colorful designer carpets with various designs are getting popular.

 Flooring Inlay Types Based on Flooring Patterns

 Following are some of the popular waterjet flooring inlays based on patterns:

 - Medallions: The medallions are large circular accent pieces that are cut from the material such as natural stone, slate, granite, porcelain, limestone, etc. Waterjet cutting is a suitable method for creating inlays because they help materials retain their original properties.
 Stone medallions and wooden medallions are two of the most popular waterjet inlays used around the world.

 - Waterjet stone medallions are created by cutting large stone slabs by tightly assembling on a backer.
 Stones are polished and sealed to ensure there are no gaps between pieces.
 These stones are cut too tight tolerances using a waterjet machine.
 Also, stone medallions require less maintenance and are engineered to fit into hardwood or stone floors.